mbrooker/mbrooker-blog/_posts/2025-12-15-database-for-ssd.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/SNnUpYvBfow?si=hRTXS5kyHtyXW7zB&amp;start=3260" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 There's no clear answer here, because there are real trade-offs between the two approaches.
 But do make sure to ask your database vendor whether those impressive latency benchmarks are running where you application actually runs.
+In the spirit of the original question, though, the incredible bandwidth and latency availability in modern datacenter networks is as transformative as SSDs in database designs.
+Or should be.

 While we're incurring the latency cost of synchronous replication, we may as well get [strongly consistent](https://brooker.co.za/blog/2025/11/18/consistency.html) scale-out reads for free.
 In DSQL, we do this using high-quality hardware clocks that [you can use too](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).
+Another nice win from modern hardware.
+There are other approaches too.

 That's answer number four for me: The modern database uses high-quality clocks and knowledge of actual application architectures to optimize for real-world performance (like latency in multiple availability zones or regions) without compromising on strong consistency.